Tasters of the 'Remembering the Parish' Symposium on 7 November 2020

-While we had to postpone the 18th Warwick Symposium on Parish Research due to the Corona pandemic, some participants kindly offered teasers of research due to be presented on the day.
+While the pandemic forced us to postpone the 18th Warwick Symposium on Parish Research and turn it into a webinar, some participants kindly offered teasers of research due to be presented on the day.
 From 15-24 May 2020, around the originally planned meeting date, My-Parish published these contributions in daily instalments and they all now appear below (with many thanks to the authors).

 Hannah Reeve (Newcastle)